 Some bike crashes result from rider error, but far too many serious accidents are caused by vehicle operator error or negligent driving conduct.
 If you have been hurt in bicycle accident that was not your fault, you may be able to recover compensation for your injuries.
-Contact Kaufman & Stigger, PLLC for a free consultation with a Louisville car accident lawyer.
+Contact Kaufman & Stigger, PLLC for a free consultation.
 You pay us no fees until we win a settlement or verdict for you; we are that confident in our ability to protect the rights and interests of the people we serve.

 Causes of Bike Accidents

 According to the Pedestrian and Bicycle Information Center, in 29% of bicycle accidents the bike is hit by a car, and in 7% it is involved in a crash.
 Common risks for bikers include:

 - Car doors: An occupant of a parked car opens a car door directly in the path of a bicyclist.